groundedtako/groundedtako.github.io/_posts/2024-02-04-ExperimentingWithRustAndJava.md

 ---
 layout: post
-title: "Experimenting Rust With Java"
+title: "Experimenting With Rust and Java"
 date: 2024-01-06
 comments: true
 math: true
 img_path: /assets/screenshots/
-mermaid: true
 ---

 Several years ago, I was introduced to the advantages of using Rust over other programming languages by a knowledgeable friend.
 While I had read about these benefits and heard other developers discussing them, I had not yet had the opportunity to personally experience or test Rust in a real-world scenario.
 As someone who prefers to work pragmatically on real-world problems driven by genuine needs, it wasn't until I joined a large tech company with a highly concurrent, throughput-sensitive, and complex software system primarily implemented in Java that I was again met with the urge to explore Rust.
 However, given the existence of such a legacy system, a complete rewrite of the Java code into Rust is simply out of the picture.
-That's why I decided to take a different approach and explore the possibility of integrating rust piece by piece into our existing system.
+That's why I decided to take a different approach and explore the possibility of integrating Rust piece by piece into our existing system.

-This blog documents my first attempt, this problem.
+This blog documents my first attempt at this problem.

-### Problem Statement
+## Problem Statement
 ---
 I wanted to begin with a problem that was given to me by the same wise friend who introduced me to Rust.
 Think of it as a LeetCode question, if you'd like, and maybe come up with your own solutions if you choose to follow along.
 Essentially, we want to calculate the value of &pi;.

 We decided to use a Monte Carlo simulation to estimate the value of π.
 In each iteration of the simulation, it generates a random point `(x, y)` within a square with a side length of 2, centered at the origin.
-Think of it as throwing darts. in the end, we want to see how many darts fell into a circule, and how many darts fell into the square.
+Think of it as throwing darts.
+In the end, we want to see how many darts fell into a circle, and how many darts fell into the square.

 After all iterations, the method calculates the estimated value of π using the formula: `4.0 * insideCircle / numIterations`.
 This formula leverages the fact that the ratio of the area of the unit circle to the area of the enclosing square is `π/4`.
 By multiplying this ratio by 4, the method provides an estimate of π.
 ![MontePi](montePi.png){: .shadow}